-- □ 4.1.1 A documented procedure that ensures the Compliance Artifacts are prepared and distributed with Supplied Software release as required by the Identified Licenses. - □ 4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).
+- □ 4.1.1 A documented procedure exists-that ensures the Compliance Artifacts are prepared and distributed with the Supplied Software release as required by the Identified Licenses. - □ 4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).

-To ensure the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses along with other reports created as part of the FOSS review process.
+To eEnsure the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses that govern the Supplied Software along with other reports created as part of the FOSS review process.

-Goal 5: Understand FOSS Community Engagement
+G-Goal 5: Understand FOSS Community Engagement